MixinNetwork/developers.mixin.one/developers-docs/api/restful/multisigs/guide.md

 ---
 title: Multi-Signature Guide
-sidebar_position: 18
+sidebar_position: 1
 ---

-# Multi-Signature Guide

-A complete 2/3 multi-signature demo: https://github.com/MixinNetwork/trusted-group, online test bot id: 7000101488.
+There is a complete 2/3 multi-signature demo: https://github.com/MixinNetwork/trusted-group, the online test bot id: 7000101488.

 A scenario where the multi-signature could be used: There is an asset that belongs to a team of three people, A, B, and C. Two of them need to agree to use this asset.
 In this case, a 2/3 multi-signature is appropriate.

 A, B, C need to be three different bots or users of Mixin Network (private keys and PINs required).

-### 1. Transfer an asset to the common account of A, B, and C. POST /transactions
+## 1. Transfer an asset to the common account of A, B, and C. POST /transactions

 Transfer an asset to a multi-signature account, refer to the following document for more info. https://developers.mixin.one/document/wallet/api/transfer-to-multisigs

-### 2. Get your own utxo /multisigs/outputs
+## 2. Get your own utxo /multisigs/outputs

 It should be noted that in a transaction, threshold and members must map to the same members, and the number of signatures (2 of 2/3)
 API document: https://developers.mixin.one/document/wallet/api/multisigs/outputs

 We need to continuously request the api server, get the latest utxo and save it.

-### 3. The withdrawal of assets, as mentioned above, requires at least two signatures to complete, but the process is the same.
+## 3. The withdrawal of assets, as mentioned above, requires at least two signatures to complete, but the process is the same.

 There are 3 different operations related to multi-signature，which are signing, cancelling, and unlocking.
 A request needs to be constructed before every operation.
 API document: https://developers.mixin.one/document/wallet/api/multisigs/request